 Swarmers are black with long white wings that are rounded at the tips.
 These wings are the most noticeable visual characteristic of a swarmer and will help you recognize these termites from a distance.
 They go from the thorax all the way down past the tip of the abdomen.
 Some species have an overlap that is as long as the length of the entire body.
 But while these wings are noticeable, swarmers aren't.
 The entire length of a termite swarmer from head to wing tips is only about ½ to ⅝ of an inch in length for many termite species.
 That's pretty small.
 So you might not even realize you're looking at a termite swarmer when it lands on your skin and flies away.

 What Does It Mean When You See Swarmers?

-If you see these tiny insects crawling around on the outside of your Long Island property, there are two things that are likely to be true.
-There is a nest on your property or there is a nest near your property.
-This is because termite swarms don't travel very far and swarms only last about 30 minutes.
-Second, the termite nest is a mature nest.
+If you see these tiny insects crawling around on the outside of your Long Island property, two things are likely to be true.
+There is a nest on your property, or there is a nest near your property.
+This is because termite swarms don't travel very far, and swarms only last about 30 minutes.
+Second, the termite nest is mature.
 That means you've had worker termites on or near your property for more than a few years.
 Since worker termites can travel as far as the length of a football field to find food sources, your home may already have termite damage.

 When Will I See Termite Swarmers?

 - While termite swarmers don't eat, their babies do.
 Therefore, they are looking for sources of decaying wood.
 Removing these sources can help you resist an infestation.
-Some examples of wood that termites eat are, logs, stumps, firewood, old fences, old decks, and the trim around flower beds.
+Some wood that termites eat are logs, stumps, firewood, old fences, old decks, and the trim around flower beds.